Dispersion in time and space: what propagating optical pulses in time (& not space) forces us to confront: Factorization

-which specifies how much $\Vec{D}^-$ we need to combine with $\Vec{D}^+$ so that our pulse evolves forward; since the $\Vec{D}^-$ will be dragged forward by its coupling to $\Vec{D}^+$.
-This interdependent $\Vec{D}^\pm$ behaviour is generic -- no matter what the origin of the discrepancy between $\Omega$ and the true evolution of the field (i.e. the residual/source terms such as mismatched linear behaviour, nonlinearity, etc): some non-zero backward directed field $\Vec{D}^-$ must exist but still evolve forwards with $\Vec{D}^+$.
-Analogous behaviour can be seen in the directional fields approach of Kinsler et al. \cite{Kinsler-RN-2005pra}.
+{This tells us how much ${\pDfieldv}^-$ we need to combine with ${\pDfieldv}^+$ so that our pulse evolves forward; the ${\pDfieldv}^-$ is strongly coupled to ${\pDfieldv}^+$, and so will be dragged forward against its usual preference.} This interdependence of ${\pDfieldv}^\pm$ is generic -- no matter what the origin of the discrepancy between $\Omega$ and the true evolution of the field (i.e. the residual/source terms such as mismatched linear behaviour, nonlinearity, etc): some non-zero backward directed field ${\pDfieldv}^-$ must exist but still evolve forwards with ${\pDfieldv}^+$. {Comparable behaviour is also} seen in the directional fields approach of Kinsler et al. \cite{Kinsler-RN-2005pra}.